 Streamlined & Integrated Approach

 Without a central BIM modeling strategy in place, it is quite hard for a building designer/architect to get a universal view of a project.
-With hundreds of totally unconnected documents, it becomes hard for the design team to visualize and pepper the right amount of creativity for success of the project.
+With hundreds of totally unconnected documents, it becomes hard for the design team to visualize and pepper the right amount of creativity for the success of the project.
 BIM clash detection provides a greater level of transparency and effective means to collaborate with other project stakeholders.

 BIM Clash detection has revolutionized the engineering design domain, holistically.
 By giving everyone the power to visualize, analyze and eliminate clashes in advance, the technology is serving as much needed a lifeline for an industry stressed with thousands of issues.